zxjlm/Mori/README.md

 optional arguments:
   -h, --help            show this help message and exit --version             Display version information and dependencies.
+  --generate-config, -g
+                        It will guide to generate a config.py for this project.
   --verbose, -v, -d, --debug
                         Display extra debugging information and metrics.
   --xls                 Create .xls File.(Microsoft Excel file format)